-The collective mark
+The Made in Britain collective mark

 Made in Britain adheres to advice on country of origin labelling included in the Trade Descriptions Act 1968.
 Country of origin is therefore the country in which a product last underwent a final treatment or process resulting in a substantial change.
-You can read all about our Terms & Conditions, including eligibility here.
+You can read our Terms & Conditions, including eligibility here.